If you are a Psychologist or Psychiatrist

-If you are a Psychologist or Psychiatrist and meeting with me for the first time, try to understand the correlation between my low self-esteem and depression.
-Before seeing you I have already been seen by several doctors who have informed me that XXY’s are abnormal or an anomaly that my quality of life will be meaningless unless I subject ourselves to lifelong exogenous testosterone.
-As a Psych, you should realise how such a demeanour of my existence could well and truly knock the wind out of my sails and that I am now struggling to understand who and what I am.
-Please work with me to be that voice of reason and to reassure me it was okay to be my own interpretation of myself, work with me to unravel the harm already caused.
+And meeting with me for the first time, try to understand the correlation between my low self-esteem and depression.
+Before seeing you I have already been seen by several doctors who have informed me that XXY’s are abnormal or an anomaly that my quality of life will be meaningless unless I adhere to lifelong exogenous testosterone.
+As a Psych, you should realise how such a demeanour of my existence could knock the wind out of my sails and leave me to question who I am.
+Please work with me to be a voice of reason and to offer the reassurance it’s okay to be me, help me to unravel the harm already caused.

 This in-between existence is inexpressible to a non-XXY person yet it colours everything about my perceptions and feelings.
 Understand you cannot medicate or talk this state away without doing harm to my most intimate sense of self.
 It is an essential part of what makes me the unique person I am.
 Teach me how to communicate my needs to my treatment team so that they can be met appropriately in accordance with my desires.

-If you are a Parent please remember that I am not you.
+Please remember that I am not you.
 Allow me to make my own choices and explore my being.
 Don’t ask me if I feel like a boy or a girl.
 Chances are I cannot explain my feelings to you in a way you can understand.
 I need you to make decisions on my health care when I am too young to make them based on good information and not out of a desire to shield me from something you may perceive as uncomfortable.

 I need you to be honest with me about my health.
 Allow me to see my doctors on my own.
 While I am young, I need you to keep my health and school records organised in some sort of system.
 When I become a teen, teach me how to keep my own health records.
 It is imperative to me that you be my number one advocate and speak for me when I am a child and unable to communicate my needs and wishes.
 As I grow, teach me to advocate for my own health and welfare.